zouppen/aoc-2024/log.md

 And there's your answer.

-The second part required to go back to basics about what the computing is, what a algoritmic complexity is, and most importantly, what the meaning of humans in the timeline of the evolution is.
+The second part required to go back to basics about what the computing is, what algoritmic complexity is, and most importantly, what is the meaning of humans in the timeline of the evolution is.

 So many hours before I got the clue but the answer was 78 lines of